|Assessment Type||Assessment length / details||Proportion|

-4. Engage critically with French literary and filmic texts and demonstrate a capacity to conduct literary and filmic analysis (including commentary writing).
+Engage critically with French literacy and filmic texts and demonstrate a capacity to conduct literary and filmic analysis (including commentary writing).

-9. Understand the reasons for and the expressions of a continuing fascination with the colonial period.
+Understand the reason for and the expression of a continuing fascination with the colonial period.

-10. Understand interactions with narratives of the colonial period itself when retelling its history.
+Understand interactions with narrative of the colonial period itself when retelling its history.

-11. Show awareness of the various types of literary analysis as encountered in secondary literature and as used in their essays (this outcome is only for FR38020).
+Show awareness of the various types of literary analysis as encountered in secondary literature and as used in their essays.

-12. Engage with postcolonial theory, particularly the work of Frantz Fanon.
-(This outcome is only for FR38020).
+Engage with postcolonial theory, particularly the work of Frantz Fanon.

 A major focus of this module will be on the ‘how’ as well as the ‘what’.
 We will look not only at ‘what’ writers, filmmakers, musicians and artists represent, but also how they use the techniques of their trade to convey the messages they impart to their audience.
 We will also discuss how effective those techniques are.
 Therefore the module introduces students to techniques and methods of formal literary and filmic analysis, and to how to conduct literary analysis through commentary writing.